syntacticsolutions/vue-virtual-table-scroller/README.md

 Each object in the header array will map to a value in the table.<br/>

-Key, and Label are required, but type and sortable are optional.<br/>
+Key, and Label are required, but type, width and sortable are optional.<br/>

+Width is optional, but recommended.
+It defines the width of your column so that it doesn't flex to fit the content.

 Type is used for sorting on date values, and rendering images.<br/>